spring-attic/spring-security-saml/CONTRIBUTING.md

 2. New test methods should not start with test.
 This is an old JUnit3 convention and is not necessary since the method is annotated with @Test.

 # Update spring-security-x.y.rnc for schema changes
-Update the [RELAX NG](https://relaxng.org/) schema `spring-security-x.y.rnc` instead of `spring-security-x.y.xsd` if you contribute changes to supported XML configuration.
+Update the [RELAX NG](https://relaxng.org/) schema `spring-security-x.y.rnc` instead of `spring-security-x.y.xsd` if you contribute changes to supported XML registration.
 The XML schema file can be generated the following Gradle task:

 <pre>
 ./gradlew spring-security-config:rncToXsd